S3-working-group/s3-practical-guide/docs/all.md

 #### Delegator responsibilities

-**Provide clear strategic direction and priorities** to guide the marketing department's focus and ensure alignment with the company's business objectives. - The company operates in a dynamic industry where priorities shift rapidly, which sometimes leads to misalignment of efforts and inefficient resource utilization.
+**Provide clear strategic direction and priorities** to guide the marketing department's focus and ensure alignment with the company's business objectives.
+The company operates in a dynamic industry where priorities shift rapidly, which sometimes leads to misalignment of efforts and inefficient resource utilization.

-**Be responsive:** Maintain open channels of communication for feedback and escalation to resolve issues swiftly and keep marketing initiatives on track. – Delays in decision-making stall marketing projects, and result in missed deadlines and lost opportunities.
+**Be responsive:** Maintain open channels of communication for feedback and escalation to resolve issues swiftly and keep marketing initiatives on track.
+Delays in decision-making stall marketing projects, and result in missed deadlines and lost opportunities.

-**Support professional development and training** to ensure the marketing team's skills and knowledge remain cutting-edge.– The marketing field is continually evolving, leading to skill gaps and falling behind industry standards without ongoing training.
+**Support professional development and training** to ensure the marketing team's skills and knowledge remain cutting-edge.
+The marketing field is continually evolving, leading to skill gaps and falling behind industry standards without ongoing training.

 **Review significant changes to marketing strategy or campaign tactics** to maintain strategic coherence and mitigate risk.